smv1999/the_machine/README.md

 Meet The Machine !

 This project is inspired by "The Machine" shown in the series "Person of Interest".
-The idea is to create a mini-clone of the machine.
+The idea is to create a miniature clone of the machine.